girip11/python_learning/python3_oop/3_inheritance.md

     pass
 ```

-Duck typing -  causes even objects that don't inherit from a parent stiil be valid. this reduces relevance of inheritance, polymorphism.
+Duck typing -  causes even objects that don't inherit from a parent still be valid.
+This reduces relevance of inheritance, polymorphism.

 Duck typing requires to provide implementation to behavior(interface methods accessed) that is required.
 No need to implement other behaviors(complete interface methods).